Updated: Sep 20

 "I hate diversity workshops.
 Real change comes from having enough comfort to be really honest and say something very uncomfortable." — Michelle Obama

-Group norms are implicit and may be uncomfortable to talk about, but they influence our decisions.
+Group norms are implicit and may be uncomfortable to discuss, but they influence our decisions.

 Workplace DE&I goes beyond hiring minorities.
-It's an ongoing learning process of patience, empathy, self-awareness, and awareness of different cultural norms, values, and unspoken rules.
-The variations in verbal and non-verbal communication styles between cultures and across cultures often cause people to misread cues leading to misunderstandings, disengagement, exclusion, and ultimately resignation or termination.
+It's an ongoing learning process of patience, empathy, self-awareness, and awareness of cultural norms, values, and unspoken rules.
+The variations in verbal and non-verbal communication styles between and across cultures often cause people to misread cues, leading to misunderstandings, disengagement, exclusion, and ultimately resignation or termination.

-Once caucasians are aware that they themselves tend to make more eye contact when listening than speaking and African Americans tend to make more eye contact when speaking than when listening – they are more likely to see the other as willing and interested rather than resistant and disinterested.
+Once Caucasians are aware that they tend to make more eye contact when listening than speaking, and African Americans tend to make more eye contact when speaking than when listening – they are more likely to see the other as willing and interested rather than resistant and disinterested.

 Eye contact is just one of the ways people can violate the expected social or group norms.

-Bias is one thing, but failure to know about and recognize these seemingly minute cultural norms and nuances hinder an organization's efforts to create a culture of diversity, equity, and inclusion.
+Bias is one thing, but failure to know about and recognize these seemingly minute cultural norms and nuances hinders an organization's efforts to create a diversity, equity, and inclusion culture.

 Complementary information to move the conversation forward:

-Henry T. Sampson, Purdue graduate, author, and former aerospace engineer, was a pioneer in the technology now used in our cell phones.
+Henry T. Sampson, Purdue graduate, author, and former aerospace engineer, pioneered the technology now used in our cell phones.

 Valerie Thomas, a physicist, inventor, and NASA data analyst, developed the technology behind advanced TV screens and modern-day 3D technology.

-Let's not forget where we might be today if it weren't for Mae C Jemison's legendary brilliance and contributions, Stephanie Wilson, Mary Jackson, Katherine Johnson, Dorothy Vaughan, and many more.
+Let's not forget where we might be today without Mae C. Jemison's legendary brilliance and the contributions of Stephanie Wilson, Mary Jackson, Katherine Johnson, Dorothy Vaughan, and many more.
 Click here to learn more.

 Note from the author:

-From leadership to Tech to HR and culture, APWS examines the latest trends, topics, issues, and undertakings in the workplace closely.
+From leadership to Tech to HR and culture, APWS closely examines the latest trends, topics, issues, and undertakings in the workplace.

-APWS leadership articles do not sugarcoat or comfort the majority because it reinforces the same entrenched behaviors.
+APWS leadership articles do not sugarcoat or comfort the majority because they reinforce the same entrenched behaviors.
 We provide facts, reveal truths, and provide solutions, information, and best practices for people and the business community.